-1. How do you identify the foreground, background and middle-ground in a photo?
+1. How do you identify the foreground, background, and middle-ground in a photo?

-Activity 8 - Photograph With Your Feet
+Activity 8 - Photograph with Your Feet

-Take photos using your feet and zoom from several distances.
+Take photos by moving your proximity to the subject or utilize the zoom feature on the camera to change focal point of the photo.
 Practice taking portrait studio type photos with a friend or animal.
 Practice taking still life photos with an object.
 Choose 3 photos and attach to pages behind this page.

-- Photo 1: photo of friend with long or body shot
+- Photo 1: Photo of friend with long or body shot

 - Photo 2: Photo of friend with head shot

-- Photo 3: photo of friend close up
+- Photo 3: Photo of friend close-up